Airbnb 90-Day Rule London: Borough-by-Borough Enforcement Guide

 Try our free 90-Day Rule Calculator to track your nights against the cap.

 For a comprehensive overview of all UK regulations (not just London), see our short-term let regulations guide.
 If you're unsure about licensing requirements outside London, check our Airbnb licensing guide.
+For long-running properties where the question is whether immunity from enforcement has accrued, see our holiday let 4-year rule guide.

 Sources